 I had started him early as possible on whistle training recall, stop whistle, quartering and hunting and using his nose, he was showing promise and decided to move him onto some basic retrieving.

-Retrieving: I started him with rolled up socks, then balls, then onto a smaller dummy then slowly getting larger up to a normal size.
+Retrieving: I started him with rolled-up socks, then balls, then onto a smaller dummy then slowly getting larger up to normal size.
 He was excellent with the dummies, no problem at all.
 He was actually finding them when a couple of my older dogs missed them, so he has a good nose and he hunts well.

 Then it came the time to start him on cold game.
 I always start with a dummy rubbed against a partridge or pheasant, no problems retrieved them to hand.
 Then I transferred that to a dummy with a partridge wing held on by an elastic band all OK.
 Then strapped on two wings then the wings of a pheasant, then moved on to a fresh partridge as cold game.
 That was when the wheels fell off.